The Saint John’s Bible: Illuminating the Word of God in Minnesota

 Final work on the illuminations wasn’t finished until 2013.

-It took 23 artists, 15 years, and $4 million dollars to complete over 1,100 manuscript pages, with more than 160 illuminations.
+It took 23 artists, 15 years, and $4 million to complete over 1,100 manuscript pages, including more than 160 illuminations.

 See the Saint John’s Bible